kubedb/docs/docs/guides/proxysql/scaling/horizontal-scaling/overview/index.md

 ## How Horizontal Scaling Process Works

-The following diagram shows how KubeDB Enterprise operator scales up or down `ProxySQL` components.
+The following diagram shows how KubeDB Ops Manager scales up or down `ProxySQL` components.
 Open the image in a new tab to see the enlarged version.

 <figure align="center">
   <img alt="Horizontal scaling process of ProxySQL" src="/docs/guides/proxysql/scaling/horizontal-scaling/overview/images/horizontal-scaling.png">